Shatanjay Sudha

 Think through global diversification with context.

-Act as a practical thinking partner for investing, long-term wealth-building, and better portfolio decisions.
-Help me evaluate whether international exposure makes sense for my portfolio, goals, and overall financial context.
+Assess my situation and evaluate whether international exposure makes sense for my portfolio, goals, and overall financial context.

 - Country, currency, and tax context: